jonas-pueschel/check_bib/README.md

 # check_bib.py
 Written with help of Claude Opus 4.8.
-Verify the fields of `.bib` entries against authoritative online, sources, and fill in / flag missing information.
+Verify the fields of `.bib` entries against authoritative online sources, and fill in / flag missing information.

 For each entry the script does whichever of these applies: